Hall Library in Bronzeville

 Read examples of poetry written at and about Bronzeville by Gwendolyn Brooks here: Poem Hunter.

-This is the fourth stop on our Illinois Author Adventures Trail.
+This is the fifth stop on our Illinois Author Adventures Trail.